gzweigle/open-hybrid-piano/software/releases/ips2_analytics/README.md

 ## To get data from hammer board

-Edit get_ethernet_data_hammer.py to add IP address and port number.
+Edit get_hammer_data.py and add IP address and port number.

 These must match the values in the board's settings .cpp file.

-From a command line type: python get_ethernet_data_hammer.py.

-## To get data from damper board

-Edit get_ethernet_data_damper.py to add IP address and port number.

-These must match the values in the board's settings .cpp file.

-From a command line type: python get_ethernet_data_damper.py.
+From a command line type: python get_hammer_data.py.

 ## To plot the data

-After the data is acquired, from Octave or Matlab run: plot_ethernet_data.m.
+After the data is acquired.

-If only one board is used, edit plot_ethernet_data.m to comment out the unused data file.
+Run Octave or Matlab run.

+Type in command line:

+clear; x = load("hammer_position.txt"); plot(x); grid;